|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 - 3/4 cup sliced almonds

 - 2.5 cups all-purpose flour (for best results sift or spoon the flour into the measuring cup)

 - 1/3 to 2/3 cup sugar (granulated) (or to desired sweetness)

 - 1/4 teaspoon ground cinnamon

 - 1/4 teaspoon pure vanilla extract

-- Preheat the oven to 400 degrees.
-While the oven is preheating, toast the almonds, stirring occasionally, until they are lightly browned.
+Preheat the oven to 400 F. While the oven is preheating, toast the almonds, stirring occasionally until they are lightly browned.

-- Transfer the scones to a buttered or parchment-lined baking sheet and bake in preheated 400-degree oven for 10-20 minutes or until lightly golden.
+Transfer the scones to a buttered or parchment-lined baking sheet and bake in preheated 400-degree oven for 10 to 20 minutes or until lightly golden.
 (Optional: Turn pan halfway through baking.)

 Cool on the baking sheet.